Aims and Scope

 Please carefully read the Instructions for Authors in the submission system.

 When submitting manuscripts, authors are strongly encouraged to upload original source files into the system.
 Uploading original source files will greatly facilitate publication of an accepted manuscript.
-Submit all files via submission system, no emails.
 The following are acceptable file formats:

 - Manuscript files: Word, WordPerfect (doc or docx).
 No other format.

-- Graphics files: TIFF (preferable), JPG, PPT or PPTX, EPS format.
+- Graphics files: TIFF (preferable), JPG, or PNG format.

 Manuscripts should be arranged in the following order: title page, text and references, tables, legends for all tables and figures, figures.
 See below for full explanation of what is to be included in these sections.
 When submitting manuscripts that include Supplementary Data, please be sure to upload supplemental files separately, in the appropriate area of the submission form .
 Please do not append supplemental files to the main manuscript file.
 Numbered and lettered sections in the text should be avoided.
 Each table and illustration must be cited in order in the text.
 Simple chemical formulas or mathematical equations should be presented in a form that allows their reproduction in single horizontal lines of type; more complicated mathematical formulas or chemical structures difficult to set in type should be provided for reproduction in the form of line drawings, glossy photographs, or digital files.